The Heroic Legend of Arslan (manga)

-The Heroic Legend of Arslan (アルスラーン戦記, Arusurān Senki) is a Japanese manga series by Hiromu Arakawa, based on Yoshiki Tanaka's 1986–2017 novel series.
-It has been serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine since July 2013.
-The manga is licensed for English release in North America by Kodansha USA.
+The Heroic Legend of Arslan (アルスラーン戦記, Arusurān Senki) is a Japanese manga series by Hiromu Arakawa, based on the 1986–2017 novel series by Yoshiki Tanaka.
+It has been serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine since July 2013, with its chapters collected in 24 tankōbon volumes as of March 2026.
+It is licensed for English release in North America by Kodansha USA.
+The series follows the life of Arslan, the 14-year-old crown prince of Pars.
+After his father, King Andragoras III, goes missing in action during a battle, Arslan becomes the designated leader of his country and must protect his people.

-A 25-episode anime television series adaptation produced by Liden Films and Sanzigen was broadcast on MBS from April to September 2015, followed by an 8-episode series, titled The Heroic Legend of Arslan: Dust Storm Dance, broadcast from July to August 2016.
-The anime series was licensed in North America by Funimation.
+The manga was created after discussions on how to adapt the original novel into manga.
+Arakawa had taken many liberties in creating it, with the approval of Tanaka, who considered her a skilled writer, after reading her previous works.
+A 25-episode anime television series adaptation, produced by Liden Films and Sanzigen, was broadcast on MBS from April to September 2015.
+An 8-episode series, titled The Heroic Legend of Arslan: Dust Storm Dance, was broadcast from July to August 2016.
+A video game, titled Arslan: The Warriors of Legend, developed by Omega Force and published by Koei Tecmo, was released in Japan in October 2015.

+The manga was well received, with over 10 million copies in circulation by September 2025.
+The critical response to the conflict in the story, while also exploring deep themes, was generally positive.

 Plot

-In the year 317 of the Pars calendar, the monotheistic western kingdom of Lusitania invades the eastern kingdom of Maryam, initiating a holy war to impose the worship of its sole god, Yaldabaoth.
-Andragoras III, the warrior King of Pars, leads his army to decisively crush the Lusitanian invaders.
-Renowned as an undefeated commander, he is famed for the unparalleled efficiency of his heavy cavalry, considered the finest in the world.
-He is married to Queen Tahamenay, celebrated as the most beautiful woman in the kingdom, with whom he has a son, the eleven-year-old Prince Arslan.
-The prince possesses a sensitive nature and a fragile, unmanly physique, which causes him to be less appreciated by his father than by his mother.

-A three-year period of peace follows this victory.
-In the year 320, Lusitania, having completed its conquest of Maryam, launches a renewed assault upon Pars.
-King Andragoras III leads his vast army to meet the threat on the plain of Atropatene, accompanied by his finest generals, including Kharlan and Daryun, as well as the young Prince Arslan, who is to experience his first battle at the age of fourteen.
-The battlefield, however, is a meticulously laid trap orchestrated by the traitorous General Kharlan and a mysterious Lusitanian general known only as the Silver Mask.
+In the year 317 of the Pars calendar, the western kingdom of Lusitania, a monotheistic realm, invades the eastern kingdom of Maryam to impose worship of Yaldabaoth.
+Andragoras III, the warrior king of Pars, leads his army to defeat the Lusitanian invaders.
+He is married to Queen Tahamine, with whom he has a son; the eleven-year-old Prince Arslan, who is often ignored by his parents.
+In the year 320, Lusitania, having completed its conquest of Maryam, launches an assault on Pars.
+King Andragoras III leads his vast army to meet the threat at Atropatene, accompanied by his finest generals, including Kharlan and Daryun, as well as the now fourteen-year-old Prince Arslan.
+However, a trap set by the traitorous General Kharlan and a mysterious Lusitanian general known only as the Silvermask causes the defeat of the Parsian army.